 You also probably have links that aren’t important for SEO on your website.
 If you have a login link for your clients on the homepage, for example, you don’t want to leak link value to your login page – that page doesn’t need to rank high in the search results.

 You used to be able to prevent losing link value to unimportant links by giving them a ‘no-follow’ tag.
 A ‘no-follow’ tag asks Google not to follow the link: so no link value is lost.
 Now you might think: “I’m going to ‘no-follow’ less important links to give the most important links more link value.”
 While this worked in the past, Google has become smarter.
-Now it seems that the link value for the whole page completely disappears when you add a ‘no-follow’ tag to a link on it.
+Now it seems that the link value for the whole page completely disappears when you add a ‘no-follow’ tag to a link.
 Therefore it makes more sense to have fewer links on a page instead of ‘no-following’ some of the links.

-Anchor tTextsOnce you have decided which links should be on a page and which pages should get link value, it’s important to use the right anchor text.
+Once you have decided which links should be on a page and which pages should get link value, it’s important to use the right anchor text.
 The anchor text is the clickable text that visitors see.
-For example, the anchor text of the two internal links in the example below are ‘link schemes’ and ‘paid links’:
+For example, the anchor text of the two internal links in the example below are ‘link schemes’ and ‘paid links:

-If you over-optimize anchor text you might hurt your website.
+If you over-optimize anchor text, you might hurt your website.
 And by over-optimizing, we mean keyword stuffing.
-Previously, you could give all anchor texts the same keyword and Google made your website rank higher for that keyword.
+Previously, you could give all anchor texts the same keyword, and Google made your website rank higher for that keyword.
 Nowadays, Google is smart enough to understand that the content around the anchor text says more about the relevancy of a keyword than the anchor text itself.
 So make sure the anchor text looks natural in your copy: it’s fine to use keywords but don’t add the exact same keywords to every link’s anchor text.

-Easy internal linking with Yoast SEO Premium
+Guide Easy Internal Links With Yoast SEO Premium